hasanuzzamanbe/social-launcher-mozilla/README.md

 # Social-launcher <img style="width: 46px; margin-left: 23px;" src="icon.png">
 Quick access to your socials.
-It's a browser extension for Chrome that can help to connect your popular sites by one click.
+It's a browser extension for Mozilla Firefox that can help to connect your popular sites by one click.
-I used Javascript and Google Chrome API for this project.
+Programmed by Javascript and Extension API for this project.
 The latest version includes a new feature of your top sites.
 With a nice design.

 It's available now on google <a href="https://addons.mozilla.org/en-US/firefox/addon/social-launcher/"> Mozilla web store</a>
-It's available now on google <a href="https://chrome.google.com/webstore/detail/social-launcher/ioijhmpjoplcmckgaiggcoockjijmcim"> Chrome Web Store</a>
+It's also available now on google <a href="https://chrome.google.com/webstore/detail/social-launcher/ioijhmpjoplcmckgaiggcoockjijmcim"> Chrome Web Store</a>

 ## Check The Video On Youtube:<br>
 <a href="https://www.youtube.com/watch?v=kGrZRbSTQwY" target="_blank" ><img style="border: 3px solid rgb(158, 179, 177);